MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-ssh-connection.md

 ## <a id="runcommand">Use Run Command through Azure portal</a>

-If you are not able to run commands through the Serial Console, for example when only SSH keys are used for authentication, the Run Command feature can be used to issue commands and view output.
-All commands that are run from the Serial Console previously can be run non-interactively in the Run Command section in the Azure portal.
+If you are not able to run commands through the Serial Console, for example when only SSH keys are used for authentication, the Run Command feature can be used to issue commands and view the output.
+All commands that were previously run from the Serial Console can be run non-interactively in the Run Command section in the Azure portal.
 The output will be returned to the Azure portal.
 There is no need to use `sudo` to run commands in the Run Command context.

 ## Use the Azure CLI